gsoules/AvantSearch/README.md

 Where:

 * `<layout-id>` is 'L' followed by an integer e.g. 'L3'.
-The numbers do not have to be consecutive.
+The numbers do not have to be consecutive from layout to layout.
 'L1' is reserved for the Detail Layout described in the next section.
 * `<layout-name>` is a short descripion of the layout.
-It will appear in the Layout Selector lest.
+It will appear in the Layout Selector list.
 * `<admin>` is an optional instance of the word "admin" (without quotes) to indicate that only a logged in user can see and choose this layout in the Layout Selector.
-* `column-name>` is the name of an element that will appear as a column in the layout.
+* `<column-name>` is the name of an element that will appear as a column in the layout.
+Use a comma between column names.

 The purpose of the layout Id is to uniquely identify a layout in the query string for Table View page.
 You can use this query string as a link on web pages to display search results in a specific layout.
-The ID ensures that those results will appear using the correct layout even if you change the layout's name or its position in the Layouts list.
+The Id ensures that those results will appear using the correct layout even if you change the layout's name or its position in the Layouts option list.

 Below is an example specification of Layouts.